AlexAltea/nucleus/docs/development/building.md

 ### Windows

 * __Compiling on Windows__: Install [Visual Studio 2015](http://www.visualstudio.com/).
+Install all dependencies with [vcpkg](https://github.com/Microsoft/vcpkg): `vcpkg install zlib:x64-windows`.
 Open `nucleus.sln` and build the project `nucleus-windows`.
 Alternatively, if you have the [Windows 10 SDK](https://dev.windows.com/en-us/downloads/windows-10-sdk) installed you can compile the Universal Windows Platform wrapper by building the project `nucleus-uwp`.

 ### Windows Phone